jia1/jia1.github.io/content/posts/react-hook-form-validations.md

 ...
 ```

-I have not looked into whether the current approach is the ideal approach.
+I've not looked into whether the current approach is the ideal approach.
 If I come across anything better, I'll write about it!

 As for the actual validation functions, I got to know of a shorthand through [Stack Overflow](https://stackoverflow.com/questions/66927236/how-do-i-pass-in-a-custom-validate-message-in-react-hook-form).
 As a result, registration looked like: